S-Plan

 The S-Plan or Sabotage Campaign or England Campaign was a campaign of bombing and sabotage against the civil, economic and military infrastructure of the United Kingdom from 1939 to 1940, conducted by members of the Irish Republican Army (IRA).
 It was conceived by Seamus O'Donovan in 1938 at the request of then IRA Chief of Staff Seán Russell.
 Russell and Joseph McGarrity are thought to have formulated the strategy in 1936.
+During the campaign there were 300 explosions/acts of sabotage, 10 deaths and 96 injuries.

 Immediate context

 Following a power struggle within the IRA during the mid-1930s, Seán Russell was reinstated to the IRA in April 1938 and elected to the IRA Army Council in absentia.
 At a subsequent IRA General Army Convention, Russell and his supporters secured enough support to get a controlling majority vote within the Army Council and for Russell himself to be named Chief of Staff, the head of the organisation.
 It was at this time that Russell began the process of preparing for a campaign of attacks on British soil – a strategy he had decided upon from the mid-1930s onwards.
 The IRA in Northern Ireland supported Russell and his plans for a campaign that would bring an end to partition.
 However, the Northern Ireland government introduced internment in December 1938 and several hundred IRA activists were held for the duration of World War II.

 Seamus (Jim) O'Donovan had been asked by Seán Russell directly after his election to IRA Chief of Staff in 1938 to formulate his ideas on the possibilities of successful acts of sabotage on British soil.
 O'Donovan was the former Director of Chemicals of the "old IRA" and an acknowledged expert in the use of explosive material.
 He had not been active in politics since retiring from public life in 1923.
 Russell's request followed directly from him taking on the role of IRA Chief of Staff of the "new IRA" army council.
 The notes which O'Donovan created for Russell became the S-Plan or Sabotage Plan.

 On 17 December 1938, the Wolfe Tone Weekly newspaper published a statement issued by a group signing itself the "Executive Council of Dáil Éireann, Government of the Republic".
 This group perceived itself to be the legitimate government of the 32-County Irish Republic and refused to recognise the legitimacy of partition.
 In the statement, seven Second Dáil TDs declared that they had delegated what they believed to be their governmental "authority" to the Army Council.

 This announcement, coming immediately prior to the S-Plan attacks, sought to present the actions of the IRA as those of a legitimate, de jure government.
-Within this context, with the Army Council acting as government, with the right to use force and levy war against an occupying power, the IRA declared war on Britain in January 1939.
+Within this context, with the Army Council purporting to act as a government with the right to use force and levy war against an occupying power, the IRA declared war on Britain in January 1939.